 • The user then proceeds to store the information about the product.
 The system would present the user with a list of predefined categories; the user would pick a category from the list to add the product in that category.
-The system then gets a list of all attributes defined for this category.
-This list would be composed of attributes defined for this category and all attributes inherited from its parent categories.
+The system then gets a list of all attributes defined for this category and all attributes inherited from its parent categories.
 The system would present the user with a form with all attributes to be filled.
 The user fills the information.
 The system persists the information in ATTRIBUTE\VALUE and PRODUCT tables.